yoon-k/openwebui-meeting-assistant/README.md

 **[Live Demo](https://yoon-k.github.io/openwebui-meeting-assistant/)** | [한국어](#한국어) | [日本語](#日本語)

+---

+## 📚 About This Project

+> **🎓 Reference & Study Project**
+>
+> This project is created for **learning and reference purposes**.
+It's a "**Fullstack with AI**" collaboration project - not built by a traditional fullstack developer, but through partnership with AI assistance.
+>
+> Use this as a reference for:
+> - NLP-based text summarization
+> - Entity extraction from unstructured text
+> - Calendar integration (ICS format)
+> - Meeting workflow automation

+---

 ## Overview

 AI Meeting Assistant is a production-ready tool that leverages Large Language Models to transform how you handle meetings.
 From summarizing transcripts to extracting action items and generating agendas, it automates the tedious parts of meeting management.